United States federal judicial district: Census 1790–1840

 From 1790 to 1840 judicial district offices were responsible for census activities, which were in turn conducted by the United States Marshal Service.
-After the passage of the Census Act of 1840 a central federal census was formed to take charge of census activities.
+After the passage of the Census Act of 1840, a central federal census office was established to take charge of census activities.

 List of districts

 Below is a list of the federal judicial districts and the place(s) where each court "sits" (holds trials) in each district.